Mint Mobile vs. Ultra Mobile: Which is better for you?

 Maximum term12 months12 months

-Both carriers use T-Mobile's network and have 5G access if you have a phone that supports it.
-Support for 5G is included, so you can access T-Mobile nationwide 5G and its faster mid-band 5G network as long as you have a compatible phone.
-This network provides plenty of coverage for most people but may be weaker than a Verizon or AT&T-based carrier in rural areas.
-If T-Mobile doesn't provide the coverage you need, it's worth checking out another one of the best MVNO carriers.
+Both carriers use T-Mobile's network infrastructure and have 5G access if you have a phone that supports it.
+If you have a compatible phone, you can access T-Mobile's nationwide 5G and its faster mid-band 5G network.
+This network provides plenty of coverage for most people but may be a bit weaker than a carrier based on the networks of Verizon or AT&T, especially in rural areas.
+If T-Mobile doesn't provide the necessary coverage, you may consider some of the other best MVNO carriers.

 Mint Mobile vs. Ultra Mobile: Ultra Mobile's plans